-My College Life really came to mind when I realized how normal, boring, and yet quirky college can be.
-It’s aimed for any audience, but perhaps those who aren’t featured in school the same way I am.
+The original page, My College Life, really came to mind when I realized how normal, boring, and yet quirky college can be.

 I’m a rare student to come across, for I like education and I enjoy the learning environment.
 However, I do not like doing homework nor studying for that matter, so I tend to resent school.
 You may find contradictions hiding beneath my words often, because I tend to be an easily-persuaded, indecisive person.